-- In the UK almost 9 in 10 cases of melanoma, the most serious type of skin cancer, could be prevented through enjoying the sun safely and avoiding sunbeds.
+- In the UK almost 9 in 10 cases of melanoma, the most serious type of skin cancer, could be prevented by staying safe in the sun and avoiding sunbeds.

-- Getting sunburnt just once every 2 years can triple your risk of melanoma skin cancer, compared to never being burnt.
+- Getting sunburnt just once every two years can triple your risk of melanoma skin cancer, compared to never being burnt.

 What is UV?

-The sun naturally gives out ultraviolet radiation (UV), whilst the UV from sunbeds is artificial.
-There are 2 main types of UV rays that damage our skin.
+There are two main types of UV rays that damage our skin.
 Both types can cause skin cancer: